Read the affiliate disclosure page to find out how can you help Windows Report effortlessly and without spending any money. Read more

 Here’s what you need to do to perform the SFC scan in Windows 10:

 - Press Windows Key + X to open Win + X menu.
 Now Choose Command Prompt (Admin) from the menu.
 You can also use Powershell (Admin) as an alternative.

 - The process should last a few minutes.

 - After it’s done, close the Command Prompt

-If SFC scan doesn’t work, or if you can’t run SFC scan at all, you might want to try using DISM scan instead.
+If the SFC scan doesn’t work, or if you can’t run an SFC scan at all, you might want to try using a DISM scan instead.
 To do that, simply start Command Prompt as administrator and run DISM /Online /Cleanup-Image /RestoreHealth command.

 To find out more about the WURest script, and download it, check out this article.

 4. Edit the hosts file